 - In a double boiler gently melt coconut butter with coconut oil.
 Set aside and leave to cool down a bit.

 - Carefully pick nettle leaves from the stems and wash thoroughly.
 It's best to use gloves to do that.
 In a small pot bring water to a boil, add nettles and boil for 2 minutes.
 Rinse under cold water and drain well.
-Place into blender with 1tbsp of lemon juice and blend until smooth.
+Place into blender with 1 tablespoon of lemon juice and blend until smooth.